 A number of factors have influenced Council in recent years to ensure a consistent and effective program is in place to achieve efficiencies in our service delivery.
-Some of these relate to increases in building material and contractor costs due to supply chain and workforce management issues, a proposed reduction in the Federal Assistance Grants (FAG's), a large increase in the Emergency Services Levy, growth in electricity charges, increases in domestic waste disposal costs due to local and international regulatory changes, and increasing employee costs.
+Some of these relate to unexpected increases in building material and contractor costs due to supply chain and workforce management issues arising from COVID-19 combined with the large number of infrastructure projects across the state, a significant and ongoing reduction (\$2m) in the Federal Assistance Grants (FAG's), growth in electricity charges, increases in domestic waste disposal costs due to local and international regulatory changes, and increasing employee costs.
 There is also growing pressure on Council's depreciation charges resulting from restating Councils substantial infrastructure, property, plant and equipment (currently \$2.4 billion) in terms of estimated fair values.